lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Only the Latin alphabet and numbers are used in the source code (no Cyrillic alphabet, hieroglyphs, emojis, etc.).
 Although the Swift programming language supports any UTF symbols, they are hard to type using some of the various localized keyboards and encourage error-prone copying-and-pasting.

-Unused code (including imports and resources) is always removed, as wella as empty or inherited methods implementation.
+Unused code (including imports and resources) shall be always removed, as well as empty or inherited method implementations.

-Although empty blocks of code indicate design flaws, if they are unavoidable they are filled with a comment explaining why it's empty:
+Although empty blocks of code indicate design flaws, if they are unavoidable, they are filled with a comment explaining why it's empty:

 **Do**: